This manual describes our drainback type solar water heater with the following characteristics:

 - Observe the solar fluid drainback tank.
 Caution: this tank, its fittings, and the fluid may be very hot!
 Are there any signs of fluid leakage at the base or in the drain pan (if installed) under the tank?
 Any sign of drip or corrosion from leakage at the pressure relief valve, fill plug, on boiler drain?
 If so, note that and clean it off so you’ll be able to tell next time if there has been more leakage at these points.

 - Use the rag and lift the lever on the pressure relief valve (PRV) to let off pressure.
 Try to leave this lever in the open position.
-(Some valves do not have a lever on top and should be removed during the draining or filling operation.)
+(Some valves will not latch open.)

 - Some tanks use the PRV hole as the fill port, some have a separate plug, while some are filled via the drain valve.
 If yours is either of the first two types, place a wrench or pliers on the drain plug (in the pipe atop the drainback tank) or the PRV and the other on the outside of the fitting holding the plug and loosen the plug.
 Before it gets completely open, lift the PRV lever one more time or check to make sure it is open to make certain pressure is neutral.
 As a further precaution, place the rag over the plug and never look at or stand over the fill plug as you complete its removal.